Lazard (NYSE:LAZ) Issues Earnings Results

-Lazard (NYSE:LAZ – Get Free Report) announced its quarterly earnings data on Thursday.
-The asset manager reported $0.52 EPS for the quarter, beating analysts’ consensus estimates of $0.40 by $0.12, Briefing.com reports.
+Lazard (NYSE:LAZ – Get Free Report) released its earnings results on Thursday.
+The asset manager reported $0.52 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.40 by $0.12, Briefing.com reports.
+The firm had revenue of $685.30 million for the quarter, compared to analyst estimates of $625.40 million.
 Lazard had a positive return on equity of 37.27% and a negative net margin of 0.63%.
-The firm had revenue of $685.30 million during the quarter, compared to analysts’ expectations of $625.40 million.
-During the same quarter last year, the firm posted $0.24 earnings per share.
-The company’s revenue for the quarter was up 6.6% compared to the same quarter last year.
+The company’s revenue was up 6.6% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.24 EPS.

 Lazard Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, August 16th.
-Stockholders of record on Monday, August 5th will be given a $0.50 dividend.
-This represents a $2.00 annualized dividend and a dividend yield of 4.13%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, August 16th.
+Shareholders of record on Monday, August 5th will be given a $0.50 dividend.
 The ex-dividend date of this dividend is Monday, August 5th.
-Lazard’s dividend payout ratio (DPR) is presently -571.41%.
+This represents a $2.00 annualized dividend and a yield of 4.13%.
+Lazard’s payout ratio is -571.41%.

 Analyst Ratings Changes

-In other news, Chairman Kenneth M. Jacobs sold 154,131 shares of Lazard stock in a transaction on Friday, May 31st.
+In other Lazard news, Chairman Kenneth M. Jacobs sold 6,762 shares of Lazard stock in a transaction on Monday, June 3rd.
+The stock was sold at an average price of $40.00, for a total value of $270,480.00.
+Following the completion of the transaction, the chairman now owns 1,982,829 shares in the company, valued at approximately $79,313,160.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+In other Lazard news, Chairman Kenneth M. Jacobs sold 154,131 shares of Lazard stock in a transaction on Friday, May 31st.
 The stock was sold at an average price of $40.21, for a total value of $6,197,607.51.
-Following the completion of the transaction, the chairman now directly owns 1,989,591 shares in the company, valued at $80,001,454.11.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In related news, Chairman Kenneth M. Jacobs sold 6,762 shares of the business’s stock in a transaction dated Monday, June 3rd.
-The stock was sold at an average price of $40.00, for a total transaction of $270,480.00.
-Following the completion of the transaction, the chairman now directly owns 1,982,829 shares in the company, valued at $79,313,160.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, Chairman Kenneth M. Jacobs sold 154,131 shares of the business’s stock in a transaction dated Friday, May 31st.
-The stock was sold at an average price of $40.21, for a total value of $6,197,607.51.
-Following the transaction, the chairman now owns 1,989,591 shares of the company’s stock, valued at $80,001,454.11.
+Following the completion of the transaction, the chairman now owns 1,989,591 shares in the company, valued at approximately $80,001,454.11.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Chairman Kenneth M. Jacobs sold 6,762 shares of Lazard stock in a transaction on Monday, June 3rd.
+The shares were sold at an average price of $40.00, for a total value of $270,480.00.
+Following the completion of the transaction, the chairman now owns 1,982,829 shares of the company’s stock, valued at approximately $79,313,160.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 414,000 shares of company stock worth $17,683,738.
-3.86% of the stock is owned by corporate insiders.
+In the last quarter, insiders sold 414,000 shares of company stock worth $17,683,738.
+3.86% of the stock is currently owned by insiders.

 Lazard, Inc, together with its subsidiaries, operates as a financial advisory and asset management firm in North and South America, Europe, the Middle East, Asia, and Australia.
 It operates in two segments, Financial Advisory and Asset Management.
 The Financial Advisory segment offers financial advisory services, such as mergers and acquisitions, capital markets, shareholder, sovereign, geopolitical advisory, and other strategic advisory services, as well as restructuring and liability management, and capital raising and placement services.